 Only the experience of being loved can change a person permanently

-I was annoyed when the housekeeper came to say that she had just put our meals on the table in the kitchen.
-I wanted to tell Peter about my own spiritual journey that had led me nowhere.
+James was annoyed when the housekeeper came to say that she had just put their meals on the table in the kitchen.
+He wanted to tell Peter about his own spiritual journey that had led him nowhere.
 But there was plenty of time and Peter was a good listener.